Zucchini Bread Muffins (Moist, Easy, and Perfect Every Time)

 3

-In a large bowl, whisk together the flour, granulated sugar, brown sugar, baking soda, baking powder, salt, cinnamon, and nutmeg until evenly combined.
+In a large mixing bowl, whisk together the flour, baking soda, baking powder, salt, cinnamon, and nutmeg until evenly combined.

 4

-In a separate medium bowl, whisk the eggs, vegetable oil, and vanilla extract together until smooth.
+In a separate medium bowl, whisk together the granulated sugar, brown sugar, oil, eggs, and vanilla extract until smooth and well blended, about 1 minute.

 5

-Pour the wet ingredients into the dry ingredients and stir gently with a rubber spatula just until the flour disappears.
+Pour the wet ingredients into the dry ingredients and stir gently with a rubber spatula until just combined.
 Do not overmix.
+A few streaks of flour are fine at this stage.

 6

-Fold in the shredded zucchini and the chocolate chips or walnuts, if using.
+Fold in the shredded zucchini until it is evenly distributed throughout the batter.
 The batter will be thick.

 7

-Divide the batter evenly among the 12 muffin cups, filling each about three-quarters full.
+Divide the batter evenly among the 12 prepared muffin cups, filling each one about three-quarters full.

 8